IBM/ibm-watsonxdata-dl-retrieval-mcp-server/README.md

 NOTE:
 When running wxo in SAAS and MCP server locally, expose the mcp server endpoint if required.

+Refer wxo documentation for more details: https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=tools-importing-from-mcp-server

 ---

 ## Integrating with other Agentic Frameworks
-For more examples on using Watsonx.data Document Library Retrieval MCP Server with agentic framework refer `examples` session here: https://github.com/IBM/ibm-watsonxdata-dl-retrieval-mcp-server
+For more examples on using Watsonx.data Document Library Retrieval MCP Server with agentic framework refer `examples`

 ## Limitations